tiborsimon/tiborsimon.github.io/worklog/index.md

 # Motivation

 <blockquote>
-If a day passed without accomplished something new, you were dead for that day..
+If a day passed without learning something new, you were dead for that day..
 <cite>Adam Savage's uncle</cite>
 </blockquote>